729studios/scottnorton-io.github.io/_projects/2023-06-28-CWnL-Limited Access Control.md

 ---
-title: "Conduit Weak & Leak: Reactive and Inefficient Logging"
+title: "Conduit Weak & Leak: Limited Access Control"
 subtitle: ''
-date: 2023-06-27 06:00:00
+date: 2023-06-28 06:00:00
 description: "Overview of Weak & Leak Infrastructure"
 featured_image: '/images/techsmith/line-pipe-shutterstock_1037473621.jpg'
 ---

 ![](/images/techsmith/line-pipe-shutterstock_1037473621.jpg)

-**Initial Stage - Reactive and Inefficient Logging:**
+**Initial Stage - Limited Access Control:**

-In the early stages, CW&L's approach to logging was fairly basic and reactive.
-The systems and network devices were set up to create logs, but there was no centralized system for log management or monitoring.
-Logs were reviewed only when an incident occurred and required investigation.
-This lack of proactive log monitoring was a significant gap in their security posture, which became apparent during the 2018 data breach.

-**Post-Breach - Recognizing the Importance of Log Monitoring:**

-After the data breach, the necessity for a more systematic and proactive approach to log monitoring was clear.
-The newly appointed CISO made log management and monitoring a key part of the security overhaul.
-The goal was to detect and respond to suspicious activities in real-time, rather than in the aftermath of a security incident.
+When CW&L first started, its access control measures were rudimentary at best.
+All employees had relatively open access to systems and data, with little differentiation based on roles or job functions.
+This 'one size fits all' approach to access control was simpler to manage, but it left sensitive systems and data exposed to unnecessary risks.

+**Recognizing the Problem:**

+The lack of effective access control measures became painfully evident during the 2018 data breach.
+Intruders were able to easily move laterally through the network due to the lack of restrictions on access.
+The new CISO quickly identified the need for more stringent access control measures and made this a top priority in the cybersecurity overhaul.

+**Implementation Stage - Introducing Role-Based Access Control:**

+The first step towards implementing effective access controls was to define clear roles and responsibilities within the organization.
+Each role was carefully analyzed to determine the least amount of access necessary for employees to perform their jobs efficiently.
+This principle of 'least privilege' was crucial in minimizing the potential damage from both internal and external threats.

+Once roles were defined, a Role-Based Access Control (RBAC) system was implemented.
+The RBAC system granted permissions based on roles, ensuring that individuals only had access to the data and systems necessary for their roles.

-**Development Stage - Establishing a Log Management and Monitoring System:**
+**Enrichment Stage - Strengthening Authentication and Authorization:**

-The first step in developing a proactive log monitoring program was to establish a centralized log management system.
-All systems and network devices were configured to send their logs to this central repository.
-This allowed for efficient storage and unified monitoring of all logs.

-Next, they implemented automated log monitoring tools to analyze the logs in real-time.
-These tools were configured to flag unusual patterns or suspicious activities, such as multiple failed login attempts, changes in file integrity, or unusual network traffic patterns.

-**Enrichment Phase - Enhancing Log Monitoring:**

-In addition to real-time monitoring, they set up regular review processes.
-Security analysts were tasked with reviewing the flagged events and determining whether they posed a genuine security risk.
-This review process helped minimize false positives and ensured that real threats were promptly identified and addressed.

-To further enhance their log monitoring, CW&L integrated threat intelligence feeds into their log monitoring tools.
-These feeds provided information on known malicious IP addresses, URLs, and other threat indicators, helping to identify potential threats more quickly.
+In addition to RBAC, CW&L implemented stronger authentication mechanisms.
+Two-factor authentication (2FA) was introduced for all users, adding an extra layer of security.

+For particularly sensitive operations, such as administrative tasks within the CDE, even stronger controls were implemented.
+This included measures such as multi-factor authentication and secure admin workstations.

+Authorization measures were also tightened.
+Any changes in access rights were subject to approval from a senior manager, and regular audits were conducted to ensure access rights remained appropriate when roles or responsibilities changed.

-**Ongoing Maintenance - Continual Improvement and Compliance:**
+**Ongoing Maintenance - Regular Reviews and Audits:**

-Once the log management and monitoring system was in place, CW&L introduced regular audits to ensure the system's effectiveness.
-They also implemented procedures to ensure logs were retained as per PCI DSS requirements.
-The audits checked that logs were being appropriately generated, collected, monitored, reviewed, and retained.
+With these systems in place, CW&L initiated regular reviews and audits of their access control measures.
+This helped ensure that the principle of least privilege was maintained as roles and responsibilities evolved within the organization.
+Access logs were also closely monitored to identify any irregularities or potential security incidents.

-**Current Status - Proactive and Efficient Log Monitoring:**
+**Current Status - Effective and Proactive Access Control:**

-Today, CW&L's log management and monitoring system is robust and plays a critical role in their security posture.
-The journey from a reactive approach to a proactive log monitoring system was instrumental in achieving and maintaining PCI DSS v4.0 compliance.
-It also provided valuable insights into their network operations, helping to identify and address potential issues before they escalate into serious security incidents.
+Today, CW&L has a robust and proactive access control program in place.
+The journey from rudimentary access controls to a comprehensive, role-based access control system was a key component of their cybersecurity overhaul.
+It has played a significant role in their ability to achieve and maintain PCI DSS v4.0 compliance, and in significantly improving their overall security posture.